5 Signs the Crypto Futures Market Is Booming Right Now

 5. Bakkt is Back!

 Remember Bakkt?
 The regulated Bitcoin futures trading platform for institutional investors that was going to launch, then seemingly just disappeared off the radar?
 Well, parent company Intercontinental Exchange (ICE), which also runs the New York Stock Exchange, has finally confirmed that it will go ahead.
 At least, it has announced that it will commence testing from 22nd July.

 The blog post containing the announcement made several comparisons with the moon landings, which is perhaps indicative of the work involved in getting the U.S. regulators to sign off on its plans.

 Unlike the CME which settles its Bitcoin futures contracts in cash, Bakkt will be the first to offer physically settled futures in BTC.
 Given the surge in Bitcoin futures at the CME in the last few months, ICE is likely to have high hopes for a stellar launch.

 The Crypto Futures Market Boom Is Good News for Digitex

 All of this is excellent news for Digitex – yes, even the fact that the mighty Binance is making its futures debut.
-It’s clear that there’s a high demand from Betfair Traders for a competitive futures offering.
+It’s clear that there’s a high demand from traders for a competitive futures offering.

-Our zero-commission Betfair Trading model, non-custodial accounts, and the opportunity for our users to become part of the DigiDAO will give us the edge to compete in a buzzing futures market.
+Our zero-commission trading model, non-custodial accounts, and the opportunity for our users to become part of the DigiDAO will give us the edge to compete in a buzzing futures market.
 Bring it on!